Completing a Conversation Between Instances

-- Any edition of SQL Server 2005, but only one of the instances can be SQL Server Express Edition.
+Any edition of SQL Server 2005 or SQL Server 2008, but only one of the instances can be SQL Server Express Edition.

 The firewalls for both systems must be configured to enable connections to UDP port 1434 and TCP ports 1433 and 4022.
-Use the Surface Area Configuration tool to ensure that both instances allow remote connections.
-Use SQL Server Configuration Manager to ensure that the SQL Server Browser service is running on both computers.
+Use the Configuration Manager tool to ensure that both instances allow TCP/IP connections, and that the SQL Server Browser service is running on both computers.